-OK OK.
-Hollywood has done it again.
+Hollywood can never get enough of witches!
 This Friday Feb.
 19th marks the opening of Robert Eggers’ new horror flick, The Witch.
-Judging from the trailers, this movie will apparently be another ‘thriller’ about those evil women who fucked goats and terrorized New England towns.
+Judging from the trailers, this movie will apparently be another ‘thriller’ about those evil women who terrorized New England towns.

 Watch The Witch trailer here:

 As I have stated in other blogs, the origin of the scary-old-ugly –baby-eating-cauldron-boiling-genital mutilating-witch (yes, all that!) was first promoted in books like Malleus Malificarim (The Witches’ Hammer) and Daemonology.